jeromeportega/connectfour/README.md

 5. The biggest challenge in styling the game was getting the pieces to fill from the bottom first, and keep the correct pattern.
 I finally found the solution myself after searching for a ton of answers that did not work for me.
 All I did was invert the columns.
 Since the columns are one-dimensional, they still kept the correct number associated to them.
 6. I wanted to do a bit more with the colors than red and blue, because those primary colors really hurt your eyes when they are right next to each other.
 7. I decided to write a short animation to fade in the restart button and who won for a tiny bit of theatrics.

+#### Features I'd Like to Add In the Future
+1. Online 2-player versus mode using sockets.
+2. Sound effects for each player.
+3. Delay the computer's move timing to make it more visible that the computer is taking a separate move.